humanitycodes/www/coursework/lessons/slides/rails-activerecord-models.md

 ## Interacting with the database through your model

 Now for the fun part.
+Go back into the `rails console` if you exited.
 I'll be playing with my `Post` model, but you can use the model and attributes you created in the previous project, as you follow along.

 So first, let's say I want to create a new post in the Rails console.
 It's as simple as: